eddygarcas/Bcn-Surf-Bot/README.md

 Before starting this app in Heroku it's imperative adding a couple of environment variables.
 First one would be the Telegram Token string generated at creating the bot as well as other API token you need.

     TELEGRAM_BOT_TOKEN

+# Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/eddygarcas/Bcn-Surf-Bot